 2. In your opinion, what role does Ernaux play in the contemporary literary field?

 At the time, Les Années [The Years] had only recently been published.
 This is a major text, the culmination of her writing, the significance of which will be lasting for many years to come.
 But since Les Années, Annie Ernaux has kept writing and publishing; she has also expressed her opinions publicly.
-At the time, she was already very well-known, but now, she has undoubtedly become a monument in French literature, even if she would probably hate this image, which sounds emphatic and rigid.
-Let’s rather say that her works have become a point of reference, an ‘oeuvre’ which acts as landmark.
+At the time, she was already very well-known, but now, she has undoubtedly become a monument in French literature, even if she would probably hate this image, which sounds emphatic and stiff.
+Let’s rather say that her works have become a point of reference, a corpus which acts as landmark.
 What I find most poignant, is that her works keep on appealing to younger generations – maybe not so much through the experiences she portrays but through her resolute honesty.

 3. Since that conference took place, which publications by Annie Ernaux do you view as particularly significant?